Guest Op-Ed: PAVE Explains Its Mission To Demystify Autonomous Vehicles

 The co-chairs of Partners for Automated Vehicle Education write in to explain what their new organization is—and is not.

-Editor's note: In the discussions that followed a recent piece here at The Drive about the Partners for Automated Vehicle Education, we reached out to PAVE and offered them the opportunity to respond.
+about the Partners for Automated Vehicle Education, we reached out to PAVE and offered them the opportunity to respond.
 Because of our shared interest in creating a robust public discussion around autonomous vehicle safety and education, we are publishing the following guest commentary by PAVE's co-chairs Kelly Nantel and Brad Stertz.
 We hope it helps explain who and what PAVE is, and just as importantly who and what they are not, while extending the public conversation about their mission to educate the public, policymakers and the media.

 As the co-chairs of Partners for Automated Vehicle Education, we are grateful for the response to PAVE’s launch during CES 2019 in Las Vegas.
 We’re hearing from a wide variety of stakeholders that they see the need for an organization to provide solid, factual information about these important technologies, and we have heard plenty of encouragement.
 We’re gratified that people see a need for PAVE and want it to succeed.